hal9000cc/live_trading_indicators/README.md

 The data can be obtained in *numpy ndarray* and *Dataframe Pandas*..

-Package data from online sources is stored by default in the *.lti* folder of of the user's home directory.
+Package data from online sources is stored by default in the *.lti* folder of the user's home directory.
 A significant amount of data can be created in this folder, depending on the number of instruments and their timeframes.
 Only data received from online sources is saved.
 ## Version 0.3.0
 ### what's new
 - Can use Pandas Dataframe as a source.